rust-minidump/rust-minidump/minidump-processor/json-schema.md

   // Fields are a subset of `modules`.
   //
   // Because modules can be loaded and unloaded repeatedly, `unloaded_modules`
-  // is more of a *log* of unload *events* and nota clean mapping of addresses to
+  // is more of a *log* of unload *events* and not a clean mapping of addresses to
   // modules.
 This means:
   //
   // * Entries may have overlapping address ranges